What to Buy when Starting Painting Lessons in Oil or Acrylic

 Burnt umber and white is all you need if you will be starting with the mono color (brown) lessons.

 You need a lot of white.
 Titanium white for oils.
-Any white for acrylics.
+Any white for acrylics, but it must not be runny.

 A lot needed if starting with mono color lessons.